MiguelCardoso77/SurgicalSync-BackEnd/Wiki/SprintA/diagrams/use-cases/30-see-operation-requests-details/readme.md

-﻿# UC30 - See operation requisitions details
+﻿# UC30 - See details of an operation request

 -----------------------------------------------------------------------